Automorphism group of a free group: Presentation

 These transformations are the analogues of the elementary row operations.
 Transformations of the first two kinds are analogous to row swaps, and cyclic row permutations.
 Transformations of the third kind correspond to scaling a row by an invertible scalar.
 Transformations of the fourth kind correspond to row additions.

 Transformations of the first two types suffice to permute the generators in any order, so the third type may be applied to any of the generators, and the fourth type to any pair of generators.

 Nielsen gave a rather complicated finite presentation using these generators, described in (Magnus, Karrass & Solitar 2004).

+Properties

+The group $\mathrm{Aut}(F_n)$ is not linear as soon as $n \ge 3$.

+It has Kazhdan's property (T) for all $n\ge 5$.

+For $n=2$ linearity follows from that of the 4-strand braid group. and property (T) does not hold since $\mathrm{Aut}(F_2)$ surjects onto a free group.
+For $n=3$ property (T) does not hold.